Community leaders helping families in need have dream thanksgiving

-OKLAHOMA CITY, Okla.
-(KFOR) — Hundreds of families will be enjoying their turkey this Thanksgiving thanks to nearly 50 volunteers who worked to pass out free turkeys on Sunday.
+OKLAHOMA CITY (KFOR) — Hundreds of families will be enjoying their turkey this Thanksgiving thanks to nearly 50 volunteers who worked to pass out free turkeys on Sunday.

 Corey Sutter and Pastor Azor Barnes were sitting in Sutter’s barbershop when they decided to give back to the community.